ahmadalwy3/ahmadalwy3/Deploying-uBlock-Origin.md

 Administrators can force specific configurations to deployed uBlock Origin ("uBO").
 At launch time, uBO will look for a setting named `adminSettings`, and if it exists, it will parse, extract and overwrite a user's settings with the administrator-assigned ones.

-For **Firefox**, refer to this specific comment - https://github.com/gorhill/uBlock/issues/2986#issuecomment-364035002
+For **Firefox**, refer to Mozilla documentation about ["Native manifests"](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_manifests) (sections about ["Managed storage manifests"](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_manifests#Managed_storage_manifests) and [its location](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Native_manifests#Manifest_location)).
+You can also consult [this specific comment](https://github.com/gorhill/uBlock/issues/2986#issuecomment-364035002) in uBO issue tracker.

 For **Firefox-legacy**, the `adminSettings` entry must be added to `about:config`, the key name is `extensions.ublock0.adminSettings`, and the value is a plain string -- which must be JSON-parseable.